A few tools that might help...

 - CDC, WHO, and general COVID-19 information posted on NHPCO's public website - very helpful and regularly updated.

-- Colorado COVID-19 information - helpful and regularly updated.
+- Colorado / CDPHE COVID-19 Dashboard, General, and Detailed Information - helpful and regularly updated.

 - Infographic - helpful and interesting.

 - CMS Medicare COVID-19 Snapshot, FAQ, and blog - interesting.

 - New York Times: State-specific increases in deaths due to COVID-19.

 - Ira Byock, MD - This Pandemic is Personal (a warm reflection from a friend and colleague).